For September 2024 entry into Year 7

 The Laurus Trust is the Admissions Authority for Didsbury High School.
 The co-ordination and administration of student admissions for entry is undertaken by the Local Authority.

-Offers will be made on 1 March 2019 by the Local Authority.
+Offers will be made in March 2024 by the Local Authority.

 What is the difference between a Free School and a Local Authority School?

 Free Schools are academies and are funded directly from central government rather than via the Local Authority.

 Applications are made using the Local Authority’s online admission form.
 The closing date is 31st October.

 How do the admissions criteria work?